CruzOsuna/BMF/Processing/04_Quantification/Scripts/readme.txt

 OUTPUT_DIR="/path/to/output"
 ```

-2. **Path Verification:** Check if the specified directories and files exist.
+3. **Path Verification:** Ensure the specified directories and files exist before running the script.

-3. **Execution:** Use the `find` command to locate the image files and run the processing script in parallel using GNU Parallel.
+4. **Parallel Processing:** Use the `find` command to search for image files and process them in parallel using GNU Parallel.

-By following these instructions, you will be able to perform batch image quantification efficiently using parallel processing.
+By following these instructions, you will be able to efficiently perform batch image quantification using parallel processing.
+Make sure to check the output directory for the results after the script finishes.